 - $5,000 on restaurants x 3% = $150

 - $2,500 on gas x 3% = $75

 - $3,000 on other expenses x 1% = $30

 Over the year, you’d earn $255 cash back.

 You’ll also like …

 - Purchase protection.
-Your new purchases are covered against damage and theft for 120 days.
+Your new purchases are covered against damage and theft within 120 days of the purchase date.
 Also, get extended warranties for select items purchased with your card.